ssclafani949/DNNCascade/README.md

 `python trials.py do-ps-sens --cpus N --dec_deg -30 --n-trials 1000 `

-To calculate a discovery potential --nsigma N can be passed, this will automatically set the threshold to be 50% of background trials.
+To calculate a discovery potential `--nsigma N` can be passed, this will automatically set the threshold to be 50% of background trials.
+The same steps can be performed with the corresponding `do_XX_YY` functions for stacking, templates, skysca

 ## Combine PS trials
 Once all the background trials are created we need to combine them into one nested dictionary for all paramaters: